anataliocs/Getting-Started-With-Infura/README.md

 ### 1 - Fund Your Wallet With Testnet Ether

-In your MetaMask wallet, switch to the `Rinkeby Test Network` (you may have to click "show/hide test networks" and toggle the setting to see the Rinkeby network)
+In your MetaMask wallet, switch to the `Goerli Test Network` (you may have to click "show/hide test networks" and toggle the setting to see the Goerli network)

-Go to https://faucets.chain.link/rinkeby, connect your wallet, and then request the test ETH be sent to your account.
-You may have to request testnet ETH multiple times to get enough to cover the gas fees.
+Go to https://faucet.paradigm.xyz/, connect your wallet, and then request the test ETH be sent to your account.

 ### 2 - Connect Wallet